-1056.2 Head of Agency Appeal Hearing Procedures-Scheduling
+1056.2 Head of Agency Appeal Hearing Procedures-Scheduling1056.2 Head of Agency Appeal Hearing Procedures-Scheduling

 The Board shall schedule and hold a public hearing on an appeal by SWRCB or DFG no later than 30 days from the filing of the written statement of appeal, or at such later time as may be mutually agreed upon by the Board, the appellant(s), and the plan submitter.
 The hearing may be scheduled as part of a regular meeting of the Board or may be conducted by a committee of the Board as provided in PRC 4582.9 (d).
 Sufficient time must be provided for the notice of hearing in accordance with 14 CCR 1056.3.